lamtonylam/mininapit/README.md

 # OhTu-miniproject for managing LaTeX references

+**aka Bibtex-apuri**

-The idea of this project is to practice Scrum framework while trying to produce an app that automatically creates BibTeX files from the references in the database
+The idea of this project is to practice Scrum framework while trying to produce an app that automatically creates BibTeX files from the references in the database.

 ## Running